-The default updateprovisioners command, run with no options, updates all images.
+The default update provisioners command, run with no options, updates all images.
 If run from cmsh with a specified image as an option, then the command only does the updates for that particular image.
 A provisioning node undergoing an image update does not provision other nodes until the update is completed.

+'''

+[bright71]% softwareimage updateprovisioners

-[bright70]% softwareimage updateprovisioners Provisioning nodes will be updated in the background.
-Sun Dec 12 13:45:09 2010 bright70: Starting update of software image(s)\ provisioning node(s). (user initiated). [bright70]% softwareimage updateprovisioners [bright70]% Sun Dec 12 13:45:41 2010 bright70: Updating image default-image on prov\ isioning node node001. [bright70]% Sun Dec 12 13:46:00 2010 bright70: Updating image default-image on prov\ isioning node node001 completed.
-Sun Dec 12 13:46:00 2010 bright70: Provisioning node node001 was updated
+Provisioning nodes will be updated in the background.

+Sun Dec 12 13:45:09 2010 bright71: Starting update of software image(s)\ provisioning node(s). (user initiated). [bright71]% softwareimage updateprovisioners [bright71]%

+Sun Dec 12 13:45:41 2010 bright71: Updating image default-image on prov\

+isioning node node001.

+[bright71]%

+Sun Dec 12 13:46:00 2010 bright71: Updating image default-image on prov\ isioning node node001 completed.

+Sun Dec 12 13:46:00 2010 bright71: Provisioning node node001 was updated

-Sun Dec 12 13:46:00 2010 bright70: Finished updating software image(s) \backslash on provisioning node(s).
+Sun Dec 12 13:46:00 2010 bright71: Finished updating software image(s) \

+on provisioning node(s).

+'''

-Provisioning Node Update Safeguards And provisioningnodeautoupdatetimeout
+Provisioning Node Update Safeguards And provisioning node autoupdate timeout

 The updateprovisioners command is subject to safeguards that prevent it running too frequently.
-The minimum period between provisioning updates can be adjusted with the parameter provisioningnodeautoupdatetimeout, which has a default value of 300s.
+The minimum period between provisioning updates can be adjusted with the parameter provisioning updates and default value of 300s.